Dr. Patrick Tang

 Program Head, TB/Mycobacteriology and Molecular Microbiology & Genomics, BC Public Health Microbiology & Reference Laboratory, Provincial Health Services Authority Laboratories

-Clinical Assistant Professor, Pathology & Laboratory Medicine, UBC
+Clinical Associate Professor, Pathology & Laboratory Medicine, UBC

 Dr. Tang is a Medical Microbiologist at the BCCDC and a Clinical Associate Professor in the Department of Pathology and Laboratory Medicine at the University of British Columbia.
 He is the Program Head of the Tuberculosis/Mycobacteriology Laboratory and Head of the Molecular Microbiology and Genomics Program at the BC Public Health Microbiology and Reference Laboratory.
 He completed a combined MD/PhD at UBC and residency training in Medical Microbiology at the University of Toronto.
 Prior to joining the BCCDC, he was a Visiting Post-doctoral Fellow at the University of California, San Francisco where he used metagenomics to hunt for novel viruses.
 Dr. Tang’s research interests are in the application of metagenomics to public health and infectious diseases as well as the development of new molecular diagnostics.
 His research projects include searching for infectious agents in cancer and chronic diseases, genomic epidemiology of Mycobacterium tuberculosis, viral genomics and metagenomics.